Don't waste another minute. Every minute lost is profit lost.

-Putting safety first is essential for the wellbeing of miners and the legal compliance of mine companies, which is why underground atmosphere monitoring is so important.
+Putting safety first is essential for the wellbeing of miners and the legal compliance of mine companies, which is why underground atmospheric monitoring and the devices and equipment used for it is so important.

 Unexpected, harmful vapors can be inadvertently released within a mine without warning, which is why miners need to always be prepared for a potential gas leak or drop in oxygen levels.

-Miners can protect themselves against the atmospheric hazards in their working environment by using both hand-held and fixed underground atmosphere monitoring devices.
-These include multi-gas detectors, anemometers and diesel particulate monitors (DPMs), all of which are supplied by Carroll Technologies Group.
+Miners can protect themselves against the atmospheric hazards in their working environment by using both hand-held and fixed underground atmospheric monitoring devices for confined spaces.

 Carroll has led the North American mining industry for over 30 years and today provides over 800 mines with a broad range of safety equipment.
 Its customers can also reach out to its MinerCare 24/7™ team, who are continually on hand to offer technical support.

-One easily portable device supplied by Carroll represents the very highest caliber of multi-gas detection technology – the Mine Safety Appliances (MSA) Altair 4X Detector.
+One easily portable confined space air monitoring device supplied by Carroll represents the very highest caliber of multi-gas detection technology – the Mine Safety Appliances (MSA) Altair 4X Detector.

 The Altair can be carried day-to-day by miners and will alert the user to the presence of combustibles, toxins and anaerobic environments within 15 seconds of detection.